-Many BC coastal photo tours may be "lower light" environments than some photographers normally shoot in, and you will likely find that hand-holding your lenses in the Zodiac® requires you to shoot at higher shutter speeds than "normal".
+Photo tours on the BC coast are often conducted in "lower light" environments than many photographers regularly shoot in, and you will likely find that hand-holding your lenses in the Zodiac® requires you to shoot at higher shutter speeds than "normal".
 Consequently, you may end up shooting at higher ISO's than you typically do.
-You will probably go home with more good shots if the camera body you bring can produce results pleasing to you at ISO 3200 or higher.
+You will probably go home with more good shots if the camera body you bring can produce results pleasing to you at ISO 3200 or higher (and often much higher!).